3sd/slides/civicamp-birmingham-2020/dialogflow/content.md

 # Custom development tips

 - Sometimes it's better not to
+- Think about maintenance
 - Contribute to core instead?
-- Think about maintenance
+- It's OK sometimes
 - Talk to others
-- (it's OK sometimes)

 Note:

+- Customisations come in many shapes and sizes
+- Compare ongoing cost of maintainence vs one of cost of core contribution
 - Compare people with lots of customisations to people who don't have any
-- Compare customisation + cost of maintenance with
-- Contribute to core (or another well maintained extension)
-- More expensive short term.
-Pay off long term
--

 =